andrewli-create/nntv/src/pages/course/introduction-to-music-technology-101.md

 numberofmodules: 7
 resources: 3 Interviews
 Requireaccessto: Links
-about: This series is your first step into the world of music technology.
-We have created 10 short videos to help you start understanding sound, electronic music, and how music is produced today.
-This series is perfect for beginners with no prior knowledge.
+about: >-
+  * Whether you’re someone who’s just starting out your musical journey or a composer, performer, or educator looking to familiarise yourself with the world of modern music production technology, this series will help develop your understanding of various terms, tools, and techniques to get started through bite-size videos.
+The introductory course will build your foundational knowledge of home studio production, including equipment, DAWs, MIDI, EQ, reverb, compression, and more!

+  * As you solidify your understanding of how to navigate these tools practically, you will also begin to learn about how they can unlock a multitude of creative possibilities that will further and enrich your creative vision in today’s musical world.
 outcomes: >-
-  * • Understand basic concepts of music production, including MIDI, EQ and Reverb

-  * • Learn about music production equipment
+  * • Configure a simple home studio setup

+  * • Create a simple multi-track recording in your DAW, using both recorded audio and MIDI

+  * • Apply effects to your audio, including EQ, reverb, compression, and more, and begin to use these effects to solve practical problems as well as experiment creatively

-  * • Start your music production journey
+  * • Start and continue your music production journey
 modules:
   - lessons: Intro to Home Studio Gears
   - lessons: Intro to Signal Flow